 One of the well known eye patterns is the Z Pattern.
 This pattern indicates that users naturally read, consisting of 4 joints and users only scan the middle of the page as they will move from right to left diagonally.
 The only parts that users will be reading in this pattern is 1.
 Top left 2.
 Top right 3.
 Bottom left 4.
 Bottom right, respectively.
 This pattern is widely used in designing pages with low levels of text content.

-This is an example of utilizing the Z Pattern in our homepage.
-As the page doesn’t contain a high quantity of texts, applying this pattern effectively visualizes what the brand represents in only 4 points.
+This is an example of utilising the Z Pattern in our homepage.
+As the page doesn’t contain a high quantity of texts, applying this pattern effectively visualises what the brand represents in only 4 points.

 Orders of what you put in these points are crucial.
 Usually, websites put their logo/brand at the top left of the page because it is the first thing that users see.
 The second point usually is an interactive element whether login/signup, contact button, Join our community etc. The third space would be something informative.
 A brief introduction to the brand or a button to the explanation of services.
 On the end of the pattern, creating a call-to-action is a good placement since it encourages and suggests the next action for users.